amrew/sportify/README.md

 - **TypeScript**: TypeScript is used for static typing, which improves code quality and developer productivity by catching errors early in the development process.

 - **ESLint**: ESLint is used for maintaining code quality and enforcing coding standards.

+- **Supabase**: Supabase is integrated for backend functionalities, particularly for authentication and database management.

 ## How to Run the Project